India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

 |---|---|---|---|

-| Renewable Energy | ~40% of total | Solar and wind capacity additions through SECI, NTPC RE subsidiaries | High — reduces grid GEF, enables industrial open access RE procurement |
+| Renewable Energy | ~40% of total | Solar and wind capacity additions through SECI and NTPC RE subsidiaries | High: reduces grid GEF and enables industrial open access RE procurement |

-| Clean Transportation | ~25% of total | Indian Railways electrification, metro rail expansion, EV charging infrastructure | High — DFC electrification, rail freight modal shift economics |
+| Clean Transportation | ~25% of total | Indian Railways electrification, metro rail expansion, and EV charging infrastructure | High: DFC electrification and rail freight modal shift economics |

-| Energy Efficiency | ~15% of total | Energy efficiency in government buildings, LED replacement, industrial efficiency through BEE | Moderate — BEE PAT scheme funding support, industrial energy audit programmes |
+| Energy Efficiency | ~15% of total | Energy efficiency in government buildings, LED replacement, and industrial efficiency through BEE | Moderate: BEE PAT scheme funding support and industrial energy audit programmes |

-| Climate Change Adaptation | ~10% of total | Flood management, coastal protection, disaster risk infrastructure | Low direct relevance to industrial decarbonisation |
+| Climate Change Adaptation | ~10% of total | Flood management, coastal protection, and disaster risk infrastructure | Low direct relevance to industrial decarbonisation |

-| Sustainable Water and Waste | ~5% of total | Water treatment, waste management systems | Low direct relevance |
+| Sustainable Water and Waste | ~5% of total | Water treatment and waste management systems | Low direct relevance |

-| Other (Green Buildings, Biodiversity) | ~5% of total | Green building standards implementation, afforestation | Minimal direct relevance |
+| Other (Green Buildings, Biodiversity) | ~5% of total | Green building standards implementation and afforestation | Minimal direct relevance |

-The banking intermediary channel: how industrial companies access sovereign green bond financing today.
-State Bank of India has committed Rs 50,000 crore to sustainability-linked lending — loans where the interest rate is tied to the borrower’s progress against defined ESG key performance indicators, typically emission intensity improvement trajectories.
-SBI’s green loan book is partially capitalised through its access to sovereign green bond proceeds (through RBI’s bond management operations) and through its own SBI Green Bond issuances, which are in turn anchored to the sovereign green bond yield curve.
-An industrial company that qualifies for an SBI sustainability-linked loan — by demonstrating a credible emission intensity reduction trajectory aligned with draft taxonomy thresholds — is therefore accessing sovereign green bond proceeds through the banking intermediary channel, at rates typically 25 to 75 basis points below SBI’s conventional term lending rate.
-This is the most accessible green finance channel available to Indian industrial companies today, without waiting for the taxonomy to be finalised or the sovereign green bond framework to be revised.
+State Bank of India has proactively committed Rs 50,000 crore to sustainability-linked lending.
+These are loans where the interest rate is firmly tied to the borrower's progress against defined ESG key performance indicators, typically strict emission intensity improvement trajectories.
+SBI's green loan book is partially capitalised through its unique access to sovereign green bond proceeds through RBI's bond management operations and through its own SBI Green Bond issuances, which are in turn neatly anchored to the sovereign green bond yield curve.
+An industrial company that successfully qualifies for an SBI sustainability-linked loan by demonstrating a credible emission intensity reduction trajectory aligned with draft taxonomy thresholds is therefore accessing sovereign green bond proceeds through the banking intermediary channel.
+They do so at rates typically 25 to 75 basis points below SBI's conventional term lending rate.
+This clearly remains the most accessible green finance channel available to Indian industrial companies today, functioning perfectly without having to wait for the taxonomy to be finalised or the sovereign green bond framework to be fully revised.

 Frequently Asked Questions